lokiledev/telemetry_benchmarks/README.md

   - Joint states
   - End-effector poses
   - Transform trees
-  - Video streams from simulated cameras
+  - Video stream from simulated camera

 This simulation serves as both a demo and a source of realistic benchmark data, ensuring that performance comparisons are based on representative robotics workloads.